“Jack! Jack Urso! Is that that you? Do you remember me?”

 “Oh, Jackie!
 How nice of you to be here!”
 She exclaimed as she greeted me with a hug.

-During the past year and a half or so I had never met Mrs. Bryan and as we spoke it became clear that her husband never mentioned me to her.
+Although Mr. Bryan and I had become reacquainted, I hadn't seen Mrs. Bryan since I was a kid, and as we spoke it became clear that her husband never mentioned me.
 She had no idea that we had recently become reacquainted.
 I explained to her why I felt I had to come and I think it overwhelmed her a bit.
-I asked about Lori, but she hadn’t arrived yet.
+I asked about Llori, but she hadn’t arrived yet.
 I was invited to stay and eat, but it was awkward.
 I felt awkward and the others felt awkward.
 I wasn’t a member of the family or circle of friends.
 I was intruding.
-I was disappointed not to see Lori, but I paid my respects and left.
+I was disappointed not to see Llori, but paid my respects and left.

-As I walked out of the house and across the street to my car, I looked over to the spot on the lawn where Ashley and I shared our last conversation.
-Over twenty years later, I can’t recall more than just a few words that passed between us in that year and a half, but even if I forget everything we ever said to each other it doesn’t matter.
-I remember everything that is important.
+As I walked out of the house and across the street to my car, I looked over to the spot on the lawn where Ashley and I last spoke that sweltering summer day.
+Over two decades later, I can’t recall more than just a few words that passed between us in that year and a half — they have become shadows that grow longer and dissipate into darkness as our last conversation becomes more distant.

 ● ● ●